 Residence Visa Spain (2026)

-The Residence Visa Spain is the main long-term residence visa Spain offers for non-EU citizens planning to live in the country for more than 90 days.
+The Residence Visa Spain is the main long-stay visa for non-EU citizens planning to live in Spain for more than 90 days and obtain legal residency in the country.

 It is the entry point to legal residency and the foundation for: